johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Execute the following at the raspberry pi command prompt:
 `sudo apt-get update && sudo apt-get install busybox cryptsetup initramfs-tools`
+The first part of the command updates the catalog of programs available for download.
+The second part of the command installs the software necessary to encrypt your SD card.

 Next we’ll need to add a kernel post-install script.
 Since Raspbian doesn’t normally use an initrd/initramfs it doesn’t auto-update the one we’re about to create when a new kernel version comes out.
 Our initramfs holds kernel modules since they’re needed before the encrypted root file system can be mounted.
 When the kernel version changes it won’t be able to find its new modules.
 To fix this we will create the following script.

-Execute the following at the raspberry pi command prompt to open the leafpad text editor:
+sudo Execute the following at the raspberry pi command prompt to open the leafpad text editor:
 `sudo leafpad /etc/kernel/postinst.d/initramfs-rebuild`

 Now paste the following into the open text editor window and then save and exit: